DalilaPirvu/Workable/README.md

 ### Repository Structure:

-1. bubble_codes/
+** bubble_codes/ **

+experiment.py: Contains simulation parameters, definitions of the physical model, and paths to necessary data files.

-bubble_tools.py: The main script containing tools for processing, centering, and analyzing bubble data from simulations.
+bubble_tools.py: The main script containing tools for processing and analyzing bubble data from simulations.

-plotting.py: A module dedicated to plotting and formatting graphs, ensuring that visualizations are clear and consistent.

 triage.py: A module for extracting simulation data and generating relevant data files for further analysis.

-experiment.py: Contains simulation parameters, definitions of the physical model, and paths to necessary data files.
+plotting.py: A module dedicated to plotting and formatting graphs, to ensure that visualizations are clear and consistent.

+** Jupyter Notebooks **

-2. Jupyter Notebooks designed to demonstrate the usage of the functions provided in the bubble_tools.py script.
+Designed to interact with and demonstrate the usage of the functions provided in bubble_tools.py

-3. Simulation Codes

-w/ and wevolvebubble/: These folders contain the codes necessary to run the simulations whose outputs are analyzed by the scripts in bubble_codes/.
+** w/ and wevolvebubble/: **

+These folders contain the codes necessary to run the simulations whose outputs are analyzed by the scripts in bubble_codes/.
 The output format of these simulations is assumed in the data extraction and analysis scripts.
 Additional details in triage.py and bubble_tools.py

 ### Run Simulations: